Best Men's Hiking Shorts of 2025

 The KUHL Radikl is the best hiking short for stretchiness.
 KUHL uses an innovative design to achieve maximum stretch and freedom of movement.
 The Radikl shorts achieve maximum stretch by incorporating strategically placed elastic panels in the crotch area and on the inside and outside of each leg.
 The result is a pair of shorts with incredible mobility and comfort.

-Compare Prices of the Kuhl Radikyl Shorts
+View the Kuhl Radikl Shorts

 The KUHL Radikl has various pockets, but none include a zipper or Velcro closure.
 The hand and back pockets are deep with wide openings.
 There is a built-in smartphone pocket on the left thigh, which is a nice touch.
 And the right thigh features a half pocket with a diagonal opening that is great for a small pocket knife.